Guidelines for promoting integrity online

 Tips for online quizzes, tests and exams

-Preventing all cheating in online quizzes, tests and examinations in remote/distance and online courses is impossible, but you can reduce the risk by implementing a variety of ideas (Conway-Klaassen & Keil, 2020; WCET et al., 2009; Williamson, 2018).
+Preventing all cheating in online quizzes, tests and examinations in online courses is impossible, but you can reduce the risk by implementing a variety of ideas (Conway-Klaassen & Keil, 2020; WCET et al., 2009; Williamson, 2018).

 1. Limit the availability of the quiz, test or exam using restrictions in the UM Learn quiz tool.